 Egg Art In Egg Harbor Wisconsin

-I was lucky enough to see one of Faberge’s masterpiece Imperial Easter eggs, along with an amazing collection of other eggs, in the perfect location for an egg museum, Egg Harbor, Wisconsin.
+I was lucky enough to see one of Faberge’s masterpiece Imperial Easter eggs, along with an amazing collection of other eggs, in the perfect location for an egg museum Egg Harbor, Wisconsin.
 The Dovetail Gallery/Studio & Egg Art Museum is perched on a bluff overlooking the beautiful Bay of Green Bay.
-The Gallery is the showcase for a life long passion held by egg artist, Kathleen Mand Beck.
-According to Beck she was born with a love of nature.
+The Gallery is the showcase for a lifelong passion held by egg artist, Kathleen Mand Beck.
+According to Beck, she was born with a love of nature.
 She expresses her love of nature in the many beautiful works of art she creates with eggs as her main medium.

 I thoroughly enjoyed my visit to the Dovetail Gallery.
 I can see why it’s a favorite stop for those who love to gallery hop around Door County.
 To make your eggscape to the lovely little village of Egg Harbor, to find the Dovetail Gallery, is a joyous adventure in itself.
 You must travel out onto the Door Peninsula, a finger of land that juts out into the Bay of Green Bay and Lake Michigan.
 The entire peninsula is located in Door County, an area known for its natural beauty, lighthouses, cherry orchards, fish boils, miles and miles of scenic shoreline, state parks, quaint shops, galleries and more.

-If you can't get to Egg Harbor this Easter, visit the Dovetail website, www.dovetailgallery.com, to see some of the beautiful crafted eggs, and learn more about the history of egg art.
+If you can't get to Egg Harbor this Easter, visit the Dovetail website, www.dovetailgallery.com, to see some of the beautifully crafted eggs, and learn more about the history of egg art.
 For information on Egg Harbor visit www.eggharbordoorcounty.org, 920-868-3717.
 For information on Door County visit: www.doorcounty.com.